 Now, when you visit your website, it should be live.

-After that, you need to login to your WordPress admin panel and go to Settings » General.
+After that, you need to log in to your WordPress admin panel and go to the Settings » General.
 Then, without changing anything, scroll to the bottom and click the ‘Save Changes’ button.

 This will make sure that your site URL is corrected anywhere else that it needs to be.